BPMHA

 We have many functions where we users take part and may other options like sewing and art.
 The staff are very helpful and this we appreciate, so we always respect them and try to cooperate.

-Without this centre , many wouldn't know their fate and we can choose when to come whether early or late.
+Without this centre, many wouldn't know their fate and we can choose when to come whether early or late.

-Oh! it's a blessing they have opened this gate, so users in crisis don't get in a state."
+Oh!
+It's a blessing they have opened this gate, so users in crisis don't get in a state."

 © copyright 2003 | BPMHA | all rights reserved